gregm711/gepa/README.md

 - **With ASHA**: (100 × 5%) + (40 × 20%) + (16 × 100%) = **29 full evaluation equivalents**
 - **Savings**: ~**71% fewer evaluations** while keeping the best candidates

-**How It Works**: Start with many candidates on cheap evaluations (5% data), progressively promote only the top performers to more expensive evaluations (20%, then 100%).
+**How It Works**: Start with many candidates on cheap evaluations (small shards), progressively promote only the top performers to larger shards (e.g., 40% → 63% → 100% for the 30-example AIME setup).
 Most poor candidates are eliminated early before wasting compute.
-TurboGEPA never cancels evaluations on the final rung—once a candidate reaches the 100 % shard, every example finishes so convergence decisions reflect the full dataset.
+On the final rung, TurboGEPA may still early-stop based on confidence and straggler heuristics—especially in speed-first profiles—but conceptually follows the same “few candidates on the expensive rung” pattern.

 #### 2. Async Orchestration

-- Scales to available compute resources automatically
+- Uses async/await to overlap LLM calls and keep evaluators busy
-- Adaptive per-island concurrency based on dataset size and hardware
+- Per-island concurrency is chosen from dataset size via `adaptive_config`, with simple runtime guardrails (FD limits, timeouts)
 - Multi-island parallelism for population diversity
 - Non-blocking I/O for LLM API calls
 - Thread pool executor for DSPy/sync operations